Arsenal secures return to Champions League on day of farewells for Everton and Vardy

-Arsenal sealed its place in next season's Champions League and Nottingham Forest stayed in the hunt for one with victories in the Premier League on an emotional afternoon of farewells for Everton and Jamie Vardy on Sunday.
+Arsenal has sealed its place in next season's Champions League.
+Nottingham Forest still has a shot at making it, too.

-Declan Rice's outside-of-the-area curler into the far corner earned Arsenal a 1-0 win over Newcastle and the second automatic Champions League spot, alongside already-crowned Premier League champion Liverpool.
+On an emotional afternoon of farewells for Everton and Jamie Vardy, Arsenal claimed the most telling win in the Premier League on Sunday by beating Newcastle 1-0 thanks to Declan Rice's outside-of-the-area curler.

-Five teams below them are battling for the remaining three places in Europe's lucrative top club competition and the fight couldn't be closer with a week left.
+It earned Mikel Arteta's team the second automatic Champions League spot, alongside already-crowned Premier League champion Liverpool.
+The five teams below them are battling for the remaining three qualification places in Europe's lucrative elite club competition and the fight couldn't be closer with a week left in the season.

 Newcastle stayed in third place, tied on points with Chelsea and Aston Villa and just one point ahead of Manchester City and Forest, which held on to beat West Ham 2-1 and stay alive in the race for a top-five finish.